cvmiller/blue_board/README.md

 To create your own projects, the following parts are also supplied:

-* An LED that emits white light.
-The negative terminal is marked with a black line on the side of the LED
+* An LED that emits white light, soldered to a 1000 ohm current limiting resistor.
-* A 100 ohm current limiting resistor to prevent burning out the LED **see calcs in LED sidebar, this should be higher R**
 * A momentary switch button
 * A light sensitive resistor
 * A 10k ohm resistor for making a voltage divider for the analog inputs